Mobile & Touchscreen Apps

 Touchscreen kiosks are a great way to let people explore much larger sets of data in an easy and immediate fashion.
 People won't use their smart phones to explore a collection or dig into a complex set of data, the data is too far and the screens are too small.
 Touchscreens can be immersive, and help people understand scale and depth.
 They also have new tools and platforms that allow us to create for specific devices, making them speedy and very user responsive.

 Mobile apps are ubiquitous, and the competition is fierce.
 There are close to 9 million apps and counting, so building an app will require more than a great app, it will require a strategy to get people to the app.
 As well, if the app is slow, has limited function or is otherwise a subpar experience, people will delete an app in a hot second.

 Creating a quality mobile app is a multi-disciplinary effort, and involves user experience, content strategy, information architecture, and database design, with each part speaking to the business objectives of the app.
 We have experience with hundreds of applications for the mobile experience, and we've build many fully mobile only apps using hybrid approaches.

-We create iOS apps and Android apps through a hybrid development process that feels fully native to each OS, uses native hardware tools like GPS, photos and push notifications, but relies on one code base to ensure updates and changes are easy and that people on iOS and Android have congruent experiences.
-Hybrid development also means we're not testing only at the end of the build, or in succession, we test early and often on both iOS and Android.
+We create iOS apps and Android apps through a hybrid development process that feels fully native to each OS, uses native hardware tools like GPS, photos and push notifications.
+The real advantage is that the hybrid approach relies on one code base to make updates and changes easy.

 Our mobile app services include: